kimoppalfens/kimoppalfens.github.io/_posts/2017-11-20- CoMGMT usecase - Part 1.md

 **Requirements for cloud management gateway**

-- Client computers and the site system server running the cloud management gateway connector point.
+- A site system server running the cloud management gateway connector point.
-- Custom SSL certificates from the internal CA (used to encrypt communication from the client computers and authenticate the identity of the cloud management gateway service.)
+- Custom SSL certificates from the internal CA or AAD token Authentication (used to encrypt communication from the client computers and authenticate the identity of the cloud management gateway service.)
 - Azure subscription for cloud services.
 - Azure management certificate (used to authenticate Configuration Manager with Azure.)